Queensland set for a whopping 2GW+ worth of solar farm projects

 The Western Downs project consists of up to 1,500 hectares of ground-mounted solar panels and 2 hectares of battery energy storage.

-The developers, which teamed up with Tesla to hook up their Hornsdale wind farm in South Australia to a big battery, would generate about 1.05 million megawatt-hours (MWh) a year.
+The developers, who teamed up with Tesla to hook up their Hornsdale wind farm in South Australia to a big battery, would generate about 1.05 million megawatt-hours (MWh) a year.
 Neoen says the project will start in 2019.

 It is also building the Bulgana Renewable Energy Hub in Victoria, which combines a 192MW wind farm and another Tesla big battery – this time 20MW/34MWh.